 Getting the most from your career change

-Working from home may seem overwhelming, especially at first.
+To work from home may seem overwhelming, especially at first.
 Take it from me – a career change to home-based work is challenging.
 Luckily, with the right habits, the transition doesn’t have to be impossible.

 By making sure you stay on top of productivity-boosting habits, you can gain an edge even while working from home.